 Let’s start by looking at the materials you will need:

-– Fabric (cotton, lightweight upholstery) we are using Liberty Tana Lawn Cotton
+– Fabric (cotton, lightweight upholstery) I am using Liberty Tana Lawn Cotton

 – Bias Binding (2.5 metres x 1″ (2.5cm))

 If you wish to work with more pennants you may require a longer length of bias binding.
 Alternatively position the pennants closer together, I have included a gap of 3/4″ (2cm) between each pennant.

 The template size is 7 1/2″ (19cm) in width and 8 1/2″ (21cm) in length (from top to point).
 I recommend cutting this out in card to make the process easier.

 – Pinking Shears

 – Chalk, Pencil, Removable Fabric Pen

 – Ruler, Tape Measure

 TIP: If you don’t have a pair of pinking shears you can follow this tutorial by using a fabric that won’t fray, cutting it out on the drawn line of the template.

 Start by placing the template onto your fabric with the WRONG side of your fabric facing UP.
 Draw around the template with chalk, a removable fabric pen or a pencil.